 This rubber roofing material is made from oil and natural gas.
 It has a flexible, rubbery quality that makes it a popular product for roofing and other building projects.

-Who Wants EPDM?
+Who is Building With EPDM?

 Ethylene propylene diene terpolymer rubber, or EPDM, is known for its resistance to extreme weather.
 In parts of the country where high-winds and rain are common, EPDM is commonly used for commercial roofs.